susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 ![Live as if you were to die tomorrow.
 Learn as if you were to live foreve][D35.2]
 #### Being next to family and friends is the most valuable gift of Kings of all. ♡ Feliz día de Reyes Magos
 ![Feliz día de Reyes Magos][D35.3]

+## Day 36 - D29 #60daysofudacity : Thursday, January 07, 2021

+ 1. Today continued with Lesson 4: Practice Project (4.7)🤓💜
+ 2. My quote of the day: “Change is the end result of all true learning.”
+ 3. Today I continued with the Data Analyst in Python in Dataquest course with python

+My progress log link on github

+Today I want to motivate @Frida @Avinash Kumar @Harkirat Singh @LauraT @Smpsnseun.Udacity @Vipul Aggarwal @Oluwatosin @Olga Gnatenko @hilsia @Gustavo @Richard @Aarthi Alagammai @Viena Baca @Sumnima Thapa @maibelca @Guillermo Fontánez @Ghulam Mustafa @PuzzleDots @Syed Haider Ali Shah @Ashish Kumar Panigrahy to continue with great enthusiasm in this learning challenge 💜

+#### My progress Day 36 - D29  #60daysofudacity
+![Advance Day 36][D36.1]
+#### My quote of the day: “Change is the end result of all true learning.”
+![Change is the end result of all true learning][D36.2]